Baulderstone

 Baulderstone, formerly Baulderstone Hornibrook, was an Australian construction company.

 History

 MR Hornibrook

 In 1926, Manuel Hornibrook founded a construction company in Brisbane.
 Amongst its notable projects were the Story Bridge and William Jolly Bridge.
 In the 1970s, it built the Sydney Opera House.

 AW Baulderstone

-In 1946, Bert Baulderstone founded a construction company in South Australia.
+In 1946, Albert (Bert) William Baulderstone (born on 18 June 1906 in Longwood, Adelaide Hills) founded a construction company in Adelaide, South Australia.
 In 1984, Societe Auxiliaire d'Entreprises became a major shareholder in AW Baulderstone.

 Baulderstone Hornibrook

 In 1985 the two companies merged to form Baulderstone Hornibrook, with operations expanded overseas into Asia.
 In 1993 it was acquired by Bilfinger Berger.
 In October 2008 it was rebranded as Baulderstone.
 In December 2010 it was included in the sale of Bilfinger Berger Australia to Lendlease.
 The brand was retired in 2013 as part of a restructure of Lendlease's construction business units.